manishsongirkar/wp-db-import-and-domain-replacement-tool/README.md

 ================================================================

-📋 MySQL Commands Confirmation
-Have you executed the above MySQL commands in phpMyAdmin/database?
-(Y/n): y 🚀 Database Migration Completed Successfully!

 � Stage File Proxy Setup
 Do you want to setup the stage file proxy plugin for media management?
 (Y/n): y 📦 Installing stage-file-proxy plugin...